golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 Vpype is an extremely powerful tool for SVG manipulation, but there are several alternative workflows, especially if you need real-time control of the HP74785a or if you prefer to work in Java or C++.

 * **Real-time control of the HP7475A in Processing.** [Processing](https://processing.org/) can be used to directly control the HP7475A by sending HPGL commands over the serial port, effectively unifying steps 3-6 above.
 Critically, this also allows for the possibility of interactive (*real-time*) control of the plotter.
-An [**example of this is here**](processing/realtime_7475a/realtime_7475a.pde), in which the plotter copies the user's mouse drawings.
+An [**example of real-time cursor control in Processing is here**](processing/realtime_7475a/realtime_7475a.pde), in which the plotter copies the user's mouse drawings.

 **Less commonly:**